 Travel guitars are awesome.
 They’re small.
 They can be carry-on luggage.
 You can take them anywhere, so you can write and practice wherever you go.

-We don’t want you wasting your time and money on a travel guitar that you’ll hate, so we’ve reviewed six of them for you.
+We don’t want you wasting your time and money on a travel guitar that you’ll hate, so we’ve reviewed nine of them for you below.
 They’re not necessarily in order of best to worst, because they all have some pros and cons depending on your needs.
 But I’ll start with my favorite and take it from there.

 Note: If you also need top guitar lessons then check this out.

 The Larrivee P-03 isn't marketed as a travel guitar, because honestly it sounds too good to be one.
-It’s a parlor guitar that's easily small enough to be a travel guitar – especially in a soft case.
+It’s a parlor guitar that's easily small enough to be a travel guitar – especially when carried in a soft case.
 And, there are other parlor guitars out there in case you're wondering.

 Larrivee makes some of my favorite acoustics.
 They’ve got this distinctive, full, rich sound.
 Something I’ve always loved about these guitars is how balanced their sound is.
 Right across the sonic spectrum, these guitars stay even and beautiful.

-Nonetheless, this is a great little guitar.
-It’s a classic dreadnought build, and all wood.
+This is a great little guitar.
+It’s a classic dreadnought build and all wood.
 It's durable and will last you a long time.

 The guitar is also surprisingly loud, which is perfect for practice.
 It has a clean bright sound, and the fretboard is quite fast and responsive too.

 All in all, this guitar has an attractive look (sharper than most travel guitars) and a sound that sets it apart.
 If you’ve got the money, I would recommend it.

 Shaped like a paddle, this guitar will definitely make you stand out from the crowd.
-It’s a weird looking beast, but it packs a lot of volume!
-Coming it at around $190 USD, it’s a reasonable price for a brand name guitar.
+It’s a weird-looking beast, but it packs a lot of volume!
+What's more, it comes at a reasonable price for a brand name guitar.

-However, as far as the sound goes, you are making a serious sacrifice for the portability of the instrument.
-The top end is loud and bright, but there’s none of the deep richness you would expect of a Martin.
+As far as the sound goes, however, you are making a serious sacrifice for the portability of the instrument.
+The top end is loud and bright, which is fine, but there’s none of the deep richness you would expect of a Martin.

-Perhaps I’m being too critical – this guitar is tiny.
-It comes with a cool little soft case, and you can pretty much fit it wherever you need to.
+Perhaps I’m being too critical – the best part about this guitar is that it's tiny.
+It comes with a cool little soft case, and you can fit it pretty much wherever you need to.
 It’s also super-light, so you can carry it wherever!

 All in all, this would be my first pick for a travel guitar under $300.
 The durability and construction are huge bonuses for me, and while the sound leaves something to be desired, it does have a pleasant, loud tone, which is good enough for practicing purposes.

 This is another Martin that definitely deserves a spot on the list.
 Somehow, this guitar, as opposed to the Martin Backpacker, has the rich low end you'd expect out of a Martin.

-There are a number of different models for this particular product, so they range from $299 to $399.
-This is a reason why I feel it's justified to put another Martin on the list.
-It sounds better than the Martin Backpacker, but you pay for it, and it’s bigger.
+There are a number of different models for this particular product, so the price range varies.
+This is why I feel it's justified to put another Martin on the list.
+It sounds better than the Martin Backpacker, but you will pay for that difference, and this guitar is bigger.

 To make it cheaper, these guitars are made of laminate wood through and through.
-But you can get a solid-wood top for a price (of course).
+But you can get a solid-wood top for more money (of course).
 Personally, I doubt you would need to, because these sound great as-is.

-I would say that this is on par with the Baby Taylor, but it just comes down to the tone that you’re into.
-The Taylor is shiny and bright, the Martin is rich and, well, Martin-y.
+I would say that this guitar is on par with the Baby Taylor, but it just comes down to the tone that you’re into.
+The Taylor is shiny and bright, the Martin is rich and, well, Martin-y in tone.

-This little guitar is one of the best in the cheap range.
+This little guitar is one of the best in the cheaper range.
 It's billed as a great kid's guitar, as well as a travel guitar.
-Because of its aim at the kid market, it’s built very well.
+Because of its aim at the kids market, it’s built very well.
 Well enough to hold up to how kids typically handle their guitars!

-The sound is fairly loud and clear, which is all you can ask of a guitar of this price range and size.
+The sound is fairly loud and clear, which is all you can ask of a guitar in this price range and size.

-It looks like many of the full-size Yamaha’s do, except smaller.
-The neck is quite playable and it seems to stay in tune quite well.
+The FGR1 looks like many of the full-size Yamahas do, except smaller.
+The neck is quite playable and it seems to stay in tune too.

 The only reason I would buy the Martin Backpacker over this gem is because of its truly tiny size.
-This is a great little travel guitar – make no mistake.
+But this is a great little travel guitar – make no mistake.

 Dean guitars are favorites among beginners.
-As far as travel guitars go, this is on the low end of average – around $149 USD.
+As far as travel guitars go, this is on the low end of average – below $200.